rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 * With this proposal, there will be duplicate logic to read from both `doc.parts` files and rendered CCI.

 [@jsha proposes](https://github.com/rust-lang/rfcs/pull/3662#issuecomment-2184077829) unconditionally generating and reading from `doc.parts`, with no appending to the rendered crate info.

-## Item links?

-Require users to pass `--extern-html-root-url` on all external dependencies (current), vs. add a new flag to facilitate missing docs links being generated across all user crates (should consider).

-For the purpose of generating cross-crate links, rustdoc classifies the location of crates as external, local, or unknown (relative to the crate in the current invocation of rustdoc).
-Local crates are the crates that share the same `--out-dir`.
-External crates have documentation that could not be found in the current `--out-dir`, but otherwise have a known location.
-Item links are not generated to crates with an unknown location.
-When the `--extern-html-root-url=<crate name>=<url>` flag is provided, an otherwise unknown crate `<crate name>` becomes an externally located crate, forcing it to generate item links.

-This is of relevance to this proposal, because users who document crates with separate `--out-dir`s may still expect cross-crate links to work.
-Currently, `--extern-html-root-url` is the exclusive mechanism for specifying link destinations for crates who would otherwise have an unknown location.
-We will expect users to provide `--extern-html-root-url` for all direct dependencies of a crate they are documenting.
-Example usage of this flag is in the Guide-level explanation.

-A proposal is to provide more options to facilitate cross-crate links.
-For example, we could add a flag that implies `--extern-html-root-url`, with a fixed location, to all crates passed through `--extern`.
-User crates would be taken to mean the transitive dependencies of the current crate, excluding the standard library.

-## Reuse existing option?

-Create a new flag, `--merge` (proposed), vs. use existing option `no_emit_shared`.

-There is a render option, `no_emit_shared`, which is used to conditionally generate the cross-crate information.
-It also controls the generation of static files, user CSS, etc.

-This option is not configurable from the command line, and appears to be enabled unless rustdoc is run in its example scraping mode.

-We could make it configurable from the command line, unconditionally generate `doc.parts`, and use it to gate the merging of CCI.

-We could also make it configurable from the command line, and use it to gate the generation of `doc.parts` and the generation of all of the shared files.

-We could also leave it as-is: always false unless we're scraping examples, and gate the generation of `doc.parts` and the generation of all of the shared files.

 # Future possibilities